Everything you need to know

 about Egg Donation in Greece.

 Serum IVF Clinic has been established to provide its couples with a wide array of top-quality options.
-Since many couples’ priority is to make their baby dream come true, egg donation is the solution that maximises the chances of a successful IVF cycle (our success rates for egg donation are up to 58% and for embryo adoption is 63%) regardless of the recipient’s age.
+Since many couples’ priority is to make their baby dream come true, egg donation is the solution that maximises the chances of a successful IVF cycle (our success rates for egg donation are up to 58% and for double donation is 63%) regardless of the recipient’s age.
 Serum’s expertise in egg donation has helped thousands of couples in more than 20 countries all over the world to hold a baby in their arms.

 We offer a large pool of carefully selected egg donors.
 Your donor selection criteria, in terms of physical appearance and socio-cultural background are noted and are of the highest importance to us.
 Once all is completed, your individual treatment schedule and medication protocol are given to you, and you enter our donor programme.
 There are no waiting lists!